 - Bake for 10-12 minutes and remove from oven.
 Allow to cool at least 30 minutes before adding the cheesecake batter.

-To Make the Cheesecake Batter
+To Make the Butterscotch for the Batter

 - Preheat oven to 325F and put a large pot or kettle of water on to boil.